mahee-miah/myLearningTools/README.md

 *This is just an example to see italicized font on github.*
 Now you saw the example, I still have alot to learn about github and terminal plus mainly how to operate Ubuntu.
 There is a possiblility I might type in the afternoon or at night if there is no rush that I have to keep my brother busy.

+### May 30, 2020 (**QUARINTINE** and protesting in US)

+Today is May 30,2020.
+As it says in the title, it is Quarintine, but there is new news.
+There is protesting in big cities like Minniapolis and Los Angeles because of one person's death.
+This wasn't due to COVID-19 though.
+This person died in a car accident.
+This incident became very big right now and this incident